 Our 2022 series of two-hour, online workshops include:

-The Network offers online workshops to address issues identified by private sponsors.
-Since 2016, we have offered over 20 workshops chosen to meet immediate need around issues of culture, accommodation, health and well being, employment, education, ESL, among others.
 Participants have appreciated the practical tips, expert advice and counsel, and input from individuals with lived experience.
-They came to the event with questions and went home with answers.
-They avoided pitfalls, accessed new ideas and new resources.
+Sponsors came to events with questions and went home with answers.
+They avoided pitfalls, accessed new ideas and new resources – all to ensure best practice in settlement.

 We share specific information with Network participants through regular emails.
 When you have something that might benefit others, you are encouraged to send it to email@example.com, and we will pass the information along to members.